CBN FROM OILWELL CANNABIS DISPENSARY OF HOUSTON, TEXAS!

 CBN Therapeutic Uses

-Marijuana is known to have antibacterial cannabinoids, which gives it potential for antibacterial effects in cases of antibiotic resistance.
+Certain Cannabinoids, especially popularly associated forms of it, known to have antibacterial cannabinoids, which gives it potential for antibacterial effects in cases of antibiotic resistance.
 The major cannabinoids (CBD, CBC, CBG, Delta-9 THC, and CBN, all showed potent activity against antibiotic-resistant bacterial strains.

 On its own, CBN may have strong antibacterial properties in isolated uses, especially against resistant bacterial strains like MRSA.
 As antibiotic resistance increases, CBN could prove valuable in the future.